postmanlabs/labs-docs/src/pages/docs/running-collections/intro-to-collection-runs.md

 ![Collection Run History tab](https://assets.postman.com/postman-docs/v10/collection-run-tab-v10.jpg)

+The **Runs** tab includes two additional tabs: **Past runs** and **Scheduled runs**.

+### The Past runs tab

-The **Runs** tab has controls to select how many collection runs to view, and limit the displayed runs to view only collection runs from selected users, a selected status, and either from the Collection Runner or the Postman CLI.
+The **Past runs** tab has controls to select how many collection runs to view, and limit the displayed runs to view only collection runs from selected users, a selected status, and either from the Collection Runner or the Postman CLI.

 The following are displayed for each collection run: